laravel/docs/billing.md

 <a name="charge-with-invoice"></a>
 ### Charge With Invoice

 Sometimes you may need to make a one-time charge and offer a PDF receipt to your customer.
-The `invoiceFor` method lets you do just that.
-For example, let's invoice a customer $5.00 for a "Maintenance Fee":
+The `invoicePrice` method lets you do just that.
+For example, let's invoice a customer for five new shirts:

-    $user->invoiceFor('One Time Fee', 500);
+    $user->invoicePrice('price_tshirt', 5);

-The invoice will be charged immediately against the user's default payment method.
-The `invoiceFor` method also accepts an array as its third argument.
+The invoice will be immediately charged against the user's default payment method.
+The `invoicePrice` method also accepts an array as its third argument.
 This array contains the billing options for the invoice item.
 The fourth argument accepted by the method is also an array which should contain the billing options for the invoice itself:

-    $user->invoiceFor('Stickers', 500, [
+    $user->invoicePrice('price_tshirt', 5, [
-        'quantity' => 50,
+        'discounts' => ['coupon' => 'SUMMER21SALE'],
     ], [
         'default_tax_rates' => ['txr_id'],
     ]);

+Alternatively, you may use the `invoiceFor` method to make a "one-off" charge against the customer's default payment method:

+    $user->invoiceFor('One Time Fee', 500);

+Although the `invoiceFor` method is available for you to use, it is recommendeded that you use the `invoicePrice` method with pre-defined prices.
+By doing so, you will have access to better analytics and data within your Stripe dashboard regarding your sales on a per-product basis.

-> {note} The `invoiceFor` method will create a Stripe invoice which will retry failed billing attempts.
+> {note} The `invoicePrice` and `invoiceFor` methods will create a Stripe invoice which will retry failed billing attempts.
 If you do not want invoices to retry failed charges, you will need to close them using the Stripe API after the first failed charge.

 <a name="refunding-charges"></a>
 ### Refunding Charges